JonTheisNilsson/LLMBridge/readme.md

 ## Acknowledgments

 - This project was developed as a collaborative effort with AI assistance.
-- Special thanks to the open-source communities behind Pygments and chardet.
+- Special thanks to the open-source communities behind Pygments, chardet, and GitPython.

 ---